Lynne M. Thomas

 Lynne M. Thomas is an American librarian, podcaster and editor.
 She has won eleven Hugo Awards for editing and podcasting in the science fiction genre.
-She is perhaps best known as the co-publisher and co-editor-in-chief of the Hugo Award-winning Uncanny Magazine with her husband, Michael Damian Thomas.
+She is perhaps best known as the co-publisher and co-editor-in-chief of the Hugo Award-winning Uncanny Magazine until 2025, with her then-husband, Michael Damian Thomas.
 With her twelve Hugo Award wins (as of 2025), Thomas is the most awarded woman in the history of the awards, beating Connie Willis at eleven, and sixth all time for most wins amongst all Hugo Award winners.

 Biography

-Thomas lives in Illinois with her husband, Michael Damian Thomas; they are both Doctor Who fans.
 Thomas has degrees in French and comparative literature from Smith College, a master's in library science from the University of Illinois, and a master's in English and American literature from Northern Illinois University.
 She and her husband had one daughter, Caitlin, who had Aicardi syndrome.
 Michael was a full-time caregiver to Caitlin until she died in April 2024.
+The Thomases divorced in 2025, according to a joint social media post.